flipback/reduct-mqtt/README.md

 # reduct-mqtt

-A usage example for Reduct Storage: Keep history of MQTT messages
+A usage example for ReductStore: Keep history of MQTT messages

 ## Running